ta-matsuura/openwhisk-workshops/bootcamp/README.md

 The above command outputs two important pieces of information:
 *	the ```activation id``` (```dde9212e686f413bb90f22e79e12df74```)
 *	the ```activation response``` which includes the result

+> The `blocking` option is implicit in the shell.
+For a non-blocking invocation use command:
+>
+> `wsk action async hello`

 The ```activation id``` can be used to retrieve the logs or the result of an (asynchronous) invocation at a future point in time.
 In case you forgot to note down an `activation id` you can retrieve the list of activations at any time: